RaiAn-CSE/REPLIQ-practical-assessment/README.md

 - The **Modal Close Button** works as expected, allowing the user to easily close the modal and return to the page.

 ### ✅ All Recipes Page
 - An **All Recipes Page** has been added, displaying detailed information about each recipe.
-The user can browse through all available recipes seamlessly.
+The user can browse through all available recipes seamlessly. user can access all details by clicking "See more" button in "App recipe" page card.

 ### ✅ Cart Page
 - A **Cart Page** has been added where users can add and remove items.
 Data is stored in **Local Storage**